Jim0115/Pomodoro/README.md

 * ~~Launch screen and App Icon.~~
 * ~~store history by core data.~~
 * ~~Adapt to iPad and iPhone in landscape.~~

+### Version 1.0 Complete

+ * Add iCloud Kit to store records on cloud.